HHS81/c182s/Documentation.md

 4. Why does the Autostart fail to start the engine?
    This should never happen.
 Please file a bug report at the github project site.
 5. Why does the engine die immediately after startup?
    Most probably the engine is too cold and you advanced the throttle too fast.
-Warm the engine at about 1000rpm for some more time.
-Other sources may be contaminated fuel or a damaged engine.
+Warm the engine at about 1200rpm for some more time.
+Other sources may be contaminated fuel, a damaged engine or fouled spark plugs.
 6. The glareshield, pedestal and interior lights are not working.
 Is there a bug?
    Most probably you just need to enable ALS and move the model shader slider to the right (check extended settings!) in your graphic settings.
+7. Engine power is not so good, especially on one magneto.
+What should I do?
+   Most probably you experience spark plug fouling.
+You let the engine get too cold by not leaning properly or excessive engine cooling.
+Better observe your mixture leaning, power and cowl flaps setting.
+On ground, don't let the plane idle on full rich, but set RPM to 1200 and lean to peak EGT.
+For Taxiing, reduce power unless paying extra for brakes is no issue :).
+   To remove the deposits on the spark plugs: put the engine to 1800 rpm and lean to peak EGT; let it run for about half a minute and repeat the mag check; repeat procedure if needed.